|

 If you are shrewd in your spending, you can make a small salary go a long way.
 Use the adjective shrewd to describe a person or thing that is smart or clever in a practical sort of way.

-The word shrewd is from a Middle English adjective formed from the noun schrewe "an evil person, a villain."
+The word shrewd is from a Middle English adjective formed from the noun schrewe, "an evil person, a villain."
 This Middle English noun is an earlier form of our modern English word shrew.
 So shrewd and shrew are related to each other.
 Shrewd doesn't usually have a disapproving or negative tone, but shrew certainly does.

-adj marked by practical hardheaded intelligence
+marked by practical hardheaded intelligence

 “he was too shrewd to go along with them on a road that could lead only to their overthrow”

-astute, sharp
+synonyms: astute, savvy, sharp

 smart